aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 Train controllers are certainly a lot more complicated, but the same idea applies: use mathematical transformations to derive conclusions about the controller with certainty.
 Further, to preclude the possibility of human error in the math, a computer checks the proof to certify that it works out.

-## Why Formal Verification?

 Being certain about correctness is very valuable.
 Not only does it save lives and provide peace of mind, but also, precision in reasoning can permit more aggressive, efficient train operation.
-No longer would engineers have to leave conservative margins for errors that they can not precisely reason about.
+No longer would engineers have to leave large, conservative margins for the errors that they can not currently reason about precisely.
 Trains scheduled closer together can mean increased throughput.
-Likewise, as trains driven by artificial intelligence become a possibility, it is more important than ever to secure efficient but poorly understood machine learning-based decisions within trustworthy, highly reliable train protection software.
+Likewise, as trains driven by artificial intelligence become a possibility, it would be more important than ever to secure efficient but poorly understood machine learning-based decisions within trustworthy, highly reliable train protection software.
 Knowing that the train protection software handles every edge case correctly becomes essential.
-Formal methods-based verification can also make it easier to handle updated system requirements than simulations.
+Formal methods-based verification can also make it easier to handle updated system requirements than a simulation and testing approach to validation, resulting in faster development cycles.
 Instead of rerunning an entire test suite, only relevant modification in the proof would be required.

 ## A Proof of Concept Verified Train Protection System